 Snoring in Females Questions and Answers

 Are you a woman who’s concerned about her snoring?
 There may be reasons to seek care.
-We’re sure you’ve got some questions about snoring in females, so here is Koala® Center for Sleep & TMJ Disorders’ Q&A on the subject!
+We’re sure you’ve got some questions about snoring in females, so here is Koala® Center For Sleep & TMJ Disorders’ Q&A on the subject!
 Please call us for more information or book an appointment online.
-We have 10 clinic locations.
+We have 06 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 One of the complications with men is that they tend to have a narrower air passage than women.
 If a woman has a narrower air passage than usual, this can cause or contribute to snoring, but there may be other factors involved like:

-– Weight – Excessive weight adds excess fat around the neck, which can narrow or partially block the air passage
+– Weight – Excessive weight also adds excess tissue around the neck, which can narrow or partially block the air passage

-– Pregnancy – Weight gain during pregnancy can result in expanding blood vessels in the nasal cavity, and this can become a factor
+– Pregnancy – Weight gain during pregnancy as well as surging hormones can result in expanding blood vessels in the nasal cavity leading to nasal congestion which minimizes air passage.

-– OSA – Obstructive sleep apnea isn’t so common in women but can still occur and cause snoring
+– OSA – Obstructive sleep apnea isn’t as common in women as it is in men, but can still occur with snoring as a result

-Occasional snoring usually isn’t an issue, but snoring often can be a sign of a problem, yes.
+Occasional, light snoring usually isn’t an issue, but snoring loudly and often can be a sign of a problem.
+When a person snores, they are not able to fully exchange a complete breath of oxygen for carbon dioxide.
+Their breathing may be shallow and they may not be getting as much oxygen as they should.
 If you snore at all, you should see a professional about it, especially if you suspect any of the above factors may be applicable to you.
-You absolutely should seek professional care if you believe your snoring may be caused by sleep apnea, as if sleep apnea goes untreated, it can lead to chronic or even fatal health conditions like heart disease.
+You absolutely should seek professional care if you believe your snoring is accompanied by complete air blockage.
+If a person stops breathing during sleep it may be an indication of a more serious condition known as sleep apnea.
+If sleep apnea goes untreated, it can lead to chronic or even fatal health conditions like heart disease.

 Not only does snoring disturb a partner during sleep, it can also be a sign of sleep apnea, sleep deprivation, or another issue requiring professional treatment.

 Making lifestyle changes like losing weight, if applicable, can help with snoring and may be necessary.
-Sleeping in a different position may help too.
-However, such changes alone may not be enough if the snoring is a symptom of a problem like sleep apnea or a jaw joint disorder.
+Sleeping in a different position such as avoiding sleeping on your back may help too.
+However, such changes alone may not be enough if the snoring is a symptom of a problem like sleep apnea.

-Oral appliance therapy is approved by the American Academy of Sleep Medicine and provided here at Koala® Center for Sleep & TMJ Disorders.
-The therapy has been shown to, in many cases, relieve symptoms by up to 90% after three months.
+Oral appliance therapy is approved by the American Academy of Sleep Medicine and provided here at Koala® Center For Sleep & TMJ Disorders.
+The therapy has been shown to, in many cases, relieve symptoms by up to 90% within three months or less.

 Yes, we do!
-Koala® Center for Sleep & TMJ Disorders treats snoring in females and males, including children, and may have a location near you.
-We have locations throughout Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so we ask that you see our Locations page for the location nearest you, and then connect with us at that location or call our head office at (855) 977-0400.
+Koala® Center For Sleep & TMJ Disorders treats snoring in females and males, including children, and may have a location near you.
+We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so we ask that you see our Locations page for the location nearest you.

 We hope you found this Q&A helpful and we look forward to speaking with you soon!